 Rubbish In The Ocean 🌊 – Can A Fleet Of Rubbish Cleaning Drones Rescue Our Seas?

-Thankfully – in 2019, the major issue of huge amounts of rubbish in the ocean appears to be getting through to people.
-Whereas the old saying, out of sight, out of mind applies to many things waste and recycling related; this issue seems to be finally getting through to people.
+Rubbish In The Ocean 🌊: thankfully, in 2021, the major issue of huge amounts of rubbish in the ocean appears to be getting through to people.
+As the old saying goes, “out of sight, out of mind”.
+This applies to many things related to waste and recycling, unfortunately.
+But, this issue seems to be finally getting through to people.

-A bit about Waster!
+A bit about Waster

-According to the magazine National Geographic – the raw statistics relating to how much rubbish is in the ocean is shocking:
+According to the magazine National Geographic, the raw statistics relating to how much rubbish is in the ocean is shocking:

 Why is it so difficult to clean up and remove the rubbish in the ocean?

-It is of course very difficult to remove floating debris from the open ocean – let alone the waste that is underwater – and not visible from the surface.
+It is, of course, very difficult to remove floating debris from the open ocean – let alone the waste that is underwater and not visible from the surface.

-Can a floating drone – eat up all the rubbish in the ocean?
+Can a floating drone eat up all the rubbish in the ocean?

-Check out the short video below on the Waste Shark – a device created by Rann Marine in the Netherlands.
+Check out the short video below on the Waste Shark, a device created by Rann Marine in the Netherlands.

-Quoting from www.watersource.awa.asn.au
+Quoting from www.watersource.awa.asn.au:

-“As it ‘swims’ through water, the WasteShark sucks in plastics and other rubbish, eating up to 200 litres of waste in a single trip.”
+“As it ‘swims’ through water, the WasteShark sucks in plastics and other rubbish, eating up to 200 litres of waste in a single trip.

-“The drone is capable of swimming for up to 16 hours and can be controlled manually or set to patrol a defined area.”
+“The drone is capable of swimming for up to 16 hours and can be controlled manually or set to patrol a defined area.

-“Creator Richard Hardiman said he developed the WasteShark after watching two men attempting to collect rubbish from the harbour in Cape Town using a net.”
+“Creator Richard Hardiman said he developed the WasteShark after watching two men attempting to collect rubbish from the harbour in Cape Town using a net.

 “Not knowing anything about maritime practice or waste management in water … I thought I could do it better,” Hardiman said in a TEDx Talk earlier this year.”